Blown Away Tour: Tour DVD

-A concert DVD entitled The Blown Away Tour: Live was released on August 12, 2013, in the United Kingdom, August 13, 2013 in North America and on August 16, 2013, in Australia.
+A concert DVD entitled The Blown Away Tour: Live was released on August 12, 2013 in the United Kingdom and August 13, 2013 in North America.
 The footage was captured during Underwood's concert in Ontario, California on March 3, 2013.
 The DVD includes more than twenty songs performed by Underwood on tour, as well as exclusive interviews with Underwood, tour director of The Blown Away Tour, Raj Kapoor, and other behind-the-scenes footage about the tour.

 Tour exhibition

 From June 5, 2013, to November 10, 2013, the Country Music Hall of Fame and Museum displayed The Blown Away Tour Exhibit for visitors in Nashville, Tennessee.
 The exhibit featured costumes, set pieces, microphones, and other novelties from the tour.